pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 external system and needs to be loaded into the application.
 Such state is best modeled as a dependency or using the shared state tools discussed in this article.

-## In-memory shared state
+## Explicit shared state

-This strategy allows you to share state amongst many features without any persistence.
+This is the simplest kind of shared state to get start with.
+It allows you to share state amongst many features without any persistence.
 The data is only held in memory, and will be cleared out the next time the application is run.

 To share data in this style, use the ``Shared`` property wrapper with no arguments.
 For example, suppose you have a feature that holds a count and you want to be able to hand a shared reference to